jleeuwes/komputiloj/serviloj/README.md

 	btrfs subvolume create backups
 	btrfs subvolume create archives

+### Resizing

+To make the storage size bigger:

+1. Resize the volume through Hetzner's web interface.
+2. Reboot the server for LUKS to pick up the new size.
+3. Resend keys with `komputiloj nixops send-keys`.
+4. Wait until `/mnt/storage` is mounted.
+5. Resize the filesystem with `btrfs filesystem resize max /mnt/storage`.

+(Maybe we can replace steps 2 to 4 with a single remount step.)

 ## Install NixOS on a Hetzner VPS

 On Hetzner, create a virtual machine with the following settings: